 Elizabeth Boyd CQSW, MA, UKCP reg.
 Psychotherapist

 I’ve worked as a psychotherapist in mental health for 27 years both in the NHS and more recently in private practice.
 I’m qualified in Systemic Psychotherapy and registered with the UKCP both as a psychotherapist and a supervisor.
-I also work as a clinical supervisor on the Masters training at the Tavistock Centre in Belsize Park.
+I have also worked as a clinical supervisor & theory tutor on the Masters training at the Tavistock Centre in Belsize Park.

 Are you feeling stressed, sad, worried, anxious or finding it hard to cope or feeling you’re not getting the most out of life?
 Perhaps something very difficult has happened to you or you fear something may happen.
 I offer therapy to individuals, couples, families or young people to address these and other problems using a relational approach.
 I am warm, gentle and non judgemental in my approach providing a confidential and safe space to explore difficulties.

 - low self esteem